Gladiators (2024 British TV series): Injuries

-Male Gladiator Nitro (Harry Aikines-Aryeetey) sustained a major knee injury due to Series 2.
+Male Gladiator Nitro (Harry Aikines-Aryeetey) sustained a major knee injury preparing for series 2.

+Due to the rough, physical nature of the show, several contestants and Gladiators have suffered a large spectre of different injures during the filmings.
+Detailed below are the most notable Gladiator-injuries during the course of a series.

 Two of the female Gladiators were injured during the filming of the first series.
-Comet (Ella-Mae Rayner) sustained several bone fractures in her legs in several places – including the talus – as well as sustaining a Lisfranc injury, three ruptured ligaments, and a dislocated bone, when competing in her speciality event Hang Tough in Heat 4.
-Sabre (Sheli McCoy) also injured her hamstring as a result of her attempt to push contender Bronte off The Edge in Semi-Final 1.
+Comet (Ella-Mae Rayner) sustained several bone fractures in her legs in several places – including the talus – as well as sustaining a Lisfranc injury, three ruptured ligaments, and a dislocated bone, while Sabre (Sheli McCoy) injured and tore her hamstring muscle.
 Owing to these incidents both of the Gladiators had to go on hiatus for the remainder of the series.

-During the training sessions for the second series, Gladiator Nitro (Harry Aikines-Aryeetey) picked up an knee injury, and was, therefore, forced to step out of competing in the events for the series.
+The most notable Gladiator injury of the second season occurred to Nitro (Harry Aikines-Aryeetey), who picked up a knee injury before the filmings began, and was, therefore, forced to step out of competing in the events for the series.
 He was still seen in the programme, "hyping up" his fellow Gladiators and bringing the "Nitro energy" to the arena.
-During filming of the second series, Giant (Jamie Christian-Johal) also suffered a severe injury, as he tore his biceps during Powerball in Heat 5.
-Due to this, he was also sidelined for the rest of the series, but still appears on the locker room segment from the Celebrity Special onwards.
-Although not seen explicitly, both Bionic (Matty Campbell) and Steel (Zack George) also suffered injuries competing in Gauntlet and Duel respectively, during Semi-Finals stage, owing to both's absence from the events of the Grand Final.
+Giant (Jamie Bigg) was also injured in Powerball during one of the heats and he also was out for the series.

-The third series has seen the most amount of Gladiator injuries to the date.
-Legend (Matt Morsia) suffered a bicep tear off the bone while competing in the events, and Diamond (Livi Sheldon) suffered a major ACL ligament tear, sidelining her for the rest of the series.
-Athena (Karenjeet Kaur Bains) and Bionic (Matty Campbell) received arm and/or leg injuries respectively, forcing them to withdraw from the remainder of the season as well.
+The third series has seen the most Gladiator injuries to date.
+The most notable occurred to Legend (Matt Morsia), who suffered a bicep tear off the bone to his left arm.
+In addition, Diamond (Livi Sheldon) suffered full ACL tear, sidelining her off the majority of the series.
+Athena (Karenjeet Kaur Bains) and Bionic (Matty Campbell) also suffered series-ending injuries making sparadic appearances throughout the series.

 Controversies

-In January 2024, the BBC discovered the use of steroids by Gladiator Giant (Jamie Christian-Johal) from a 2022 YouTube video.
+In January 2024, the BBC discovered past use of steroids by Gladiator Giant (Jamie Bigg) from a 2022 YouTube video.
 The video has since been deleted, and the Gladiator himself stated that he has not been in contact with any kind of "performance enhancing drug" since his professional career ended.
 The BBC also stated that upon the casting for the Gladiators and contenders, they had to complete multiple tests in case of any prohibited steroid-use; the tests were negative for all of the Gladiators.
 Consequently, it was reported that Giant would return for the second series of the show.